DSpace/RestContract/scripts/orcid-bulk-push.md

 ## Conclusion/QuickGuide

-In conclusion, the ORCID-Bulk-Push script is a useful tool for performing a bulk synchronization of all the ORCID entities in the queue.
+In conclusion, the ORCID-bulk-push script is a useful tool for performing a bulk synchronization of all the ORCID entities in the queue.
 By synchronizing these entities, you can ensure that the data in DSpace is up-to-date with ORCID.
 If you encounter synchronization failures, the script will automatically retry the synchronization up to a maximum number of attempts.
 If you want to ensure that all the entities in the queue are synchronized, even if there have been